AHEC Scholars Program

 - Practice Transformation

 Students should have a current interest in rural or underserved healthcare and be currently enrolled in a health professions degree or certificate program and be two years from program or degree completion.
 This includes but is not limited to students in clinical psychology, medical, medical lab science, pharmacy, nurse practitioner, physician assistant, physical therapy, occupational therapy, and public/population health programs.

-Students should fill out the application link below.
+Students should fill out the application link above.
 All fields must be fully completed.
 Any application that is missing fields or attachments will not be considered for acceptance.

 For more information contact: